florianfelice/statinf/docs/index.rst

    :target: https://pypi.org/project/statinf/

-This library aims at re-implementing standard statistical tools (such as OLS, logistic regression, Neural Network) and is built on top of `numpy`_ for handling data and `theano`_ for differential computing.
+This library aims at re-implementing standard statistical tools (such as OLS, logistic regression, Neural Network) and is built on top of `numpy`_ for handling data and `jax`_ for differential computing.
 The objective is to implement new methodologies from research projects on these models.
 The library also provides a data generator for linear and binary data.